mkotajny/github-cv/README.md

 #### CvContainer
 (Child of CvGenerator).

-This components receives (with props) data from CvGenerator and creates CV content (also by rendering other child CV-content components)
+This component receives (with props) data from CvGenerator and creates CV content (also by rendering other child CV-content components)

-## Summary
-I was doing my best by creating this project, but of course I'm aware, that they are better solutions (compare to mine) in similar React applications.
-I cannot wait to quickly learn and adapt to best practices used in your teams ... as your future contractor I hope :)